mendix/docs/content/developerportal/operate/monitoring-application-health.md

 Database Server Disk Usage | |
 :---|:---|
-Description | Track the amount of disk space used for the database belonging to the appication.
+Description | Track the amount of disk space used for the database belonging to the application.
 Example message | Disk usage 92% (warning=80, critical=90).
 Warning Threshold | More than 80% of available disk space is in use.
 Critical Threshold | More than 90% of available disk space is in use.